-An HSM is a physical computing device that safeguards and manages digital keys.
+A Hardware Security Module (HSM) is a physical computing device that safeguards and manages digital keys.
 By default, Infoblox systems store digital keys in the Infoblox database.
 When an HSM is installed and configured to work with the Infoblox Grid, keys are then stored on the HSM.
-Additional details regarding HSM signing are available in the Administration Guide via the following link: https://docs.infoblox.com/display/ILP/NIOS
+Additional details regarding HSM signing are available in the Administration Guide via the following link:

+http://dloads.infoblox.com/direct/appliance/NIOS/NIOS_AdminGuide_7.1.pdf